miwermi/DA-team-proj/ProjectPlan.md

       Could we then choose our recommendations from a more sophisticated cluster??
 Would it be more interesting to the user?
       ***
       COMBO: One suggestion was to ask something and provide the two different results, one from a straight query and one from a cluster query based on our machine learning results (provided they are different somehow (?)

-  - Some sort of machine-learning step -- need to investigate data for interesting patterns
   - Putting the data into a database and building the queries (OR advanced tableau?)
   - Building a dashboard that showcases:
       -	Info about our data that we found interesting (maybe some history even)